biolab/orange2/docs/reference/rst/Orange.classification.rst

 To facilitate correct evaluation, all classifiers in Orange consist of two parts, a Learner and a Classifier.
 A learner is constructed with all parameters that will be used for learning.
-When a data table is passed to its __call__ method, a model is fitted to the data and return in a form of a Classifier, which is then used for predicting the dependent variable(s) of new instances.
+When a data table is passed to its __call__ method, a model is fitted to the data and returned in the form of a Classifier, which is then used for predicting the dependent variable(s) of new instances.